hotkit/rask/DESIGN.md

 ### File hashes ###

 The file is broken into data blocks of a fixed size (to be determined, but probably around 32KB).
+These are then grouped into blocks of 1024.
+These are also grouped into 32KB chunks until we get a layer (which could be the raw file data) that is below 32KB so it's entire content can be expressed by a single hash.
+This final hash becomes the file hash that is embedded in the inode structure.

 ## Sweeps ##